RJWoodhead/FRC3DP/README.md

 [IntakePrototype](IntakePrototype/IntakePrototype.md) - a simple 3D-printable prototyping system for testing intake geometries.

 [Compendium of Useful Parts](Useful/Useful.md) - a variety of miscellaneous small parts that you may find useful.
+Latest addition is an actively cooled VH-109 radio case.

 [Miscellaneous Stuff](Misc/Misc.md) - Anything else FRC-related that might be useful.
 Currently just a SparkMax Breakout Board.